grzegorzmazur/yacas/new_docs/reference_manual/controlflow.rst

    .. seealso:: :func:`Secure`

-.. function:: bodied Function(func)
+.. function:: bodied Function(func(args))
-              bodied Function(expr, funcname, argslist)
+              bodied Function(body, funcname, {args})

    declare or define a function

-   :param func: function declaration, e.g. {f(x,y)}
+   :param func(args): function declaration, e.g. ``f(x,y)``
-   :param "op": string, name of the function
-   :param {arglist}: list of atoms, formal arguments to the function
+   :param args: list of atoms, formal arguments to the function
-   :param ...: literal ellipsis symbol "{...}" used to denote a variable number of arguments
    :param body: expression comprising the body of the function

    This command can be used to define a new function with named arguments.

-   The number of arguments of the new function and their names are determined by the list {arglist}.
-If the ellipsis "{...}" follows the last atom in {arglist}, a function with a variable number of arguments is declared (using {RuleBaseListed}).
-Note that the ellipsis cannot be the only element of {arglist} and <i>must</i> be preceded by an atom.
+   The number of arguments of the new function and their names are determined by the list ``args``.
+If the ellipsis ``...`` follows the last atom in ``args``, a function with a variable number of arguments is declared (using :func:`RuleBaseListed`).
+Note that the ellipsis cannot be the only element of ``args`` and *must* be preceded by an atom.

-   A function with variable number of arguments can take more arguments than elements in {arglist}; in this case, it obtains its last argument as a list containing all extra arguments.
+   A function with variable number of arguments can take more arguments than elements in ``args``; in this case, it obtains its last argument as a list containing all extra arguments.

-   The short form of the {Function} call merely declares a {RuleBase}
-   for the new function but does not define any function body.
-This is a convenient shorthand for {RuleBase} and {RuleBaseListed}, when definitions of the function are to be supplied by rules.
-If the new function has been already declared with the same number of arguments (with or without variable arguments), {Function} returns false and does nothing.
+   The short form of the :func:`Function` call merely declares a :func:`RuleBase` for the new function but does not define any function body.
+This is a convenient shorthand for :func:`RuleBase` and :func:`RuleBaseListed`, when definitions of the function are to be supplied by rules.
+If the new function has been already declared with the same number of arguments (with or without variable arguments), :func:`Function` returns false and does nothing.

-   The second, longer form of the {Function} call declares a function and also defines a function body.
-It is equivalent to a single rule such as {op(_arg1, _arg2) <-- body}.
+   The second, longer form of the :func:`Function` call declares a function and also defines a function body.
+It is equivalent to a single rule such as ``funcname(_arg1, _arg2) <-- body``.
 The rule will be declared at precedence 1025.
-Any previous rules associated with {"op"} (with the same arity) will be discarded.
+Any previous rules associated with ``funcname`` (with the same arity) will be discarded.
 More complicated functions (with more than one body) can be defined by adding more rules.